-- 2 What are the causes of white spots on teeth?
+- 2 What causes white spots on teeth?

 What are white spots on teeth?

-Sometimes also known as white spot lesions on teeth, dental white spots appear due to a condition called hypoplasia, and it usually indicates an anomaly in the tooth development process.
+Sometimes also known as white spot lesions on teeth, dental white spots appear due to a condition called hypoplasia.
+It usually indicates an anomaly in the tooth development process.
 The shade of these spots is different from the usual shade of our teeth, and they can even appear as marks or stripes on the surface.

-During tooth formation if your body doesn’t get enough minerals, this type of discoloration can easily appear.
-A study from the National Center of Biotechnology Information (NCBI) suggests that demineralization of the tooth enamel is a contributing factor in white pigmentation, otherwise known as white stains on teeth.
-Some people think that this condition is no more than a cosmetic concern, but the fact is that these spots can be a sign of much bigger problems like tooth decay and weak dental enamel.
+During tooth formation, if your body doesn’t get enough minerals, these white blotches can appear.
+A study from the National Center of Biotechnology Information (NCBI) suggests that demineralization of the tooth enamel is a contributing factor in white stains on teeth.
+It's more than a cosmetic concern.
+The fact is, that these spots can be a sign of much bigger problems like tooth decay and weak dental enamel.

 The following video should be able to give you a better understanding of the condition.

 White spots, or enamel hypoplasia, can occur on your teeth due to several internal or external reasons, including medications, diet, orthodontic treatment, and more.
-Though it may be possible to outline a few common reasons for the condition, it’s best to consult a dentist who can explain the specific cause for your particular case.
+Though there are a few common reasons, it’s best to consult a dentist who can explain the cause for your particular case.